diva-exchange/diva-dockerized/README.md

 **Local:** the local testnet runs on your local network.
 It's fast and available on your local network only.
 Use it for application development.

-**Private (I2P):** the I2P based testnet routes all traffic between the DIVACHAIN nodes through the private network I2P.
+**Private (I2P):** the I2P based testnet routes all traffic between the DIVACHAIN nodes through the I2P network.
 The DIVACHAIN nodes itself remain private.
 The I2P network might have quite some latency.

 ### Docker Compose & Clone the Code